07 Nov Hamstring Strain and Injury: Advice From The Experts, Part I

 Even if you have suffered from a chronic hamstring strain for years, there are pulled hamstring treatments that can reduce the residual scar tissue, improve your strength, and get you back to full activity pain-free.
 The scar tissue that forms around the injured muscle can create a knot in the muscle known as a trigger point.
 While massage can effectively release these trigger points, a technique called trigger point dry needling can be more effective because the muscle can be directly treated at a deeper level by penetrating the skin with a fine needle.
 Trigger point dry needling uses fine filament type needles to release the trigger points in the muscle.

-Dr. Tim Flynn and Dr. Terry Gebhardt are physical therapists and owners of Colorado Physical Therapy Specialists in Fort Collins, Colorado, the website of their practice is www.colpts.com.
+Dr. Tim Flynn and Dr. Terry Gebhardt are physical therapists and owners of Colorado Physical Therapy Specialists in Fort Collins, Colorado; you can visit their clinic’s website here.

 Meet today’s guest bloggers: